 Harry Bergman, who manages the suite of building energy data tools at the DOE, will give an overview of the free and open source tools that help you understand energy at any geographic scale.
 Megan Day from NREL will present the State and Local Planning for Energy (SLOPE) platform and other tools to illustrate clean energy options and opportunities and inform energy planning.
 Lastly, LGSEC board members will facilitate a discussion on how these insights can be used to help develop your next round of shovel ready projects for anticipated stimulus funds.

-Join the Local Government Sustainable Energy Coalition (LGSEC) on May 5th for a live demonstration of Empower Innovation, a new platform created by the California Energy Commission.
+The Local Government Sustainable Energy Coalition (LGSEC) hosted a live demonstration of Empower Innovation, a new platform created by the California Energy Commission.
 Discover how your community can use this free tool to connect with cleantech companies, browse millions of dollars in public and private funding opportunities, and explore hundreds of curated resources.

 Empower Innovation is a professional networking platform to help local governments and businesses identify funding and partnering opportunities to advance a clean energy future for all.

 Empower Innovation is a good place to learn about solutions that can meet your needs if your community is interested in piloting new technology, reducing energy costs, or improving air and water quality.